GlPortal/contribution-guide/development/workflow.md

 - Merge your branch into master
 - Delete your branch
 # Don't
+- Forget to reference the issue in the commit
 - Work on more than one github issue in one branch at once or do more than what the issue calls for.
 - Merge master back into your branch.
 Use rebase.
 - Work on Epics (anything above 2 weeks) but split them up into smaller tasks